lfd-hydrants/lfd-hydrants/README.md

 ## Build history

+### CSV formatting fixes + a real bug in Campaign export (this session) — no new SQL

+- **Fixed a real bug in Campaign CSV/PDF export**: it was requesting a field (`tested_at`) from the wrong table in its Supabase query — that field doesn't exist on `sessions`, only on `hydrant_tests` — which silently failed and returned zero rows **every single time**, for every campaign, regardless of how much real data existed.
+This had nothing to do with a data threshold; it was broken from the start.
+- **Every CSV export now has a descriptive header block** at the top — report title, the active filter conditions (companies selected, condition/status filters, campaign name/activity), generation date, and record count — before the actual column headers.
+Professional enough to hand off or file, not just a raw data dump.
+- **Fixed the actual cause of "columns look wrong" in Excel**: every CSV now includes a UTF-8 byte-order-mark (BOM) prefix.
+Without it, Excel doesn't reliably detect UTF-8 encoding and can misread non-ASCII characters (the app uses em-dashes and similar throughout), which visually breaks column alignment even though the underlying comma/quote escaping was already correct.
+This affects Campaign Export, Condition Report, Master List Snapshot, and Full Backup — all four CSV exports in the app.

 ### Real fix: incomplete flow tests no longer count as "done" (this session) — no new SQL

 **This is a genuine behavior change, not just a display addition** — the